Ray M. Petersime: Early life, business and faith activities

 Ray and Bernice Petersime were devout Christians and active members of the Church of the Brethren.
 He held lay positions in his congregation and the Southern Ohio district.
-He was a member of Boards of Trustees of several church-affiliated institutions: Manchester College (now Manchester University, North Manchester, IN, board member 1928-1962), Bethany Theological Seminary (Chicago, IL, board member 1957-1965) and Bethany Hospital (Chicago, IL).
+He was a member of boards of trustees of several church-affiliated institutions: Manchester College (now Manchester University, North Manchester, IN, board member 1928-1962), Bethany Theological Seminary (Chicago, IL, board member 1957-1965) and Bethany Hospital (Chicago, IL).
 He participated in the work of a number of interdenominational organizations and programs, including the National Council of Churches, Gideons International, International Council of Religious Education and Christian Rural Overseas Program (CROP).
 Petersime was a member of the Prohibition Party and ran as the Prohibition candidate for several local and state offices, notably as the candidate for governor of Ohio in 1940.
-He purchased a lake and camp facility near Bellefontaine, Ohio and in 1944 established the Mountain Lake Christian Service Camp.
+He purchased a lake and camp facility near Bellefontaine, Ohio, and in 1944 established the Mountain Lake Christian Service Camp.

 Bernice Petersime was also involved in community and church work.
 She spent two months traveling in Europe in 1949 as a participant of a church-organized tour to learn about post-war conditions and Brethren relief efforts.
 She was the first woman to be elected to the Board of Trustees of The Brethren’s Home, a facility operated by the Church of the Brethren to care for the elderly, located in Greenville, Ohio.
 She served on the Board from 1959 to 1968.

 European relief work

-Early in 1946, with the growing awareness among Americans of the devastation and deprivation being suffered by Europeans in the wake of World War II, Mr. Petersime approached the Brethren Service Commission (BSC) about reestablishing the poultry industry in Europe to help feed the population.
+Early in 1946, with the growing awareness among Americans of the devastation and deprivation being suffered by Europeans in the wake of World War II, Petersime approached the Brethren Service Commission (BSC) about reestablishing the poultry industry in Europe to help feed the population.
 In discussions with the BSC and the United Nations Relief and Rehabilitation Administration (UNRRA) it was decided that the provision of hatching eggs, producing chickens to be distributed to needy families, was a practical plan that would realize benefits quickly.
 Recent shipments of dairy livestock to European farmers had been a success and chickens could be raised with minimal resources as they can live on refuse and natural scavenging, and in short time provide eggs and meat.
 It was estimated that 2500 to 3000 families could benefit from a single egg shipment.
 The decision was made to direct the aid to Poland and arrangements were made with the Polish Ministry of Agriculture.